Gated Content Best Practices, Benefits & Tactics

 As content creators, we’re continuously building content (for our agency and for our clients) to best meet the needs of potential and existing customers.
 While meeting those needs is important to us, the ultimate goal of content creation is always to drive leads and sales.

 Gated content is a valuable part of many marketing strategies, as it creates an effective source of inbound leads.
 If you’re ready to start making gated content work for you, keep reading.

-Definitions First: What Is Gated Content?
+What Is Gated Content?

 Simply put, gated content is any resource – whether it be a white paper, downloadable guide or video – that requires a user to share their information before accessing it.
 This inbound marketing strategy ensures that users who benefit from a brand’s content also enter that company’s sales funnel.

 Sounds great, right?
 Gated content is an effective way to gather leads, but that doesn’t mean every piece of content on a brand’s website should be gated.

 The ideal gated content strategy includes creating a diverse selection of deliverables that work across digital marketing channels.
 Whitepapers, e-books, original research, and other content that provides significant benefit to users is ideal to be gated behind a form – but not in every circumstance.

 For example, blog posts or resource pages may be written with SEO in mind.
 This content should not be gated, as search engines won’t be able to access any information that is behind the gate.
 Videos may be created to drive traffic from YouTube to your website; therefore, they should be embedded on a web page that isn’t gated.
 Gated video content is best used for conversions, rather than as top-of-funnel content.

 Shape your gated content strategy to deliver specific results and know how they benefit your brand.

 - Allows for more detailed analysis of the customer journey